JieChen8480/DATA-PORTFOLIO/Supply Chain Optimization/README.md

 	•	Optimized the cost per shipment by analyzing high-cost outliers and renegotiating contracts with underperforming vendors, resulting in a 15% cost reduction.

-## Results

-The results from the calculations are displayed in the terminal when you run the Python scripts.
-You can also adapt the scripts to output the results to a file or further process the data as needed.

 ## Contributing